-iCam's ability to localize objects accurately from a distance greatly simplifies the mapping process by allowing the users to define exactly what they intend in situ.
+iCam's ability to accurately localize objects from a distance greatly simplifies the mapping process by allowing the users to define exactly what they intend in situ.
 We have demonstrated this by explaining how iCam would be used to place content for a location-aware tour guide, but this is certainly just the first step in exploring its capabilities.
 A system like iCam enables many other augmented reality applications that leverage the user's explicit intent and actions with the physical space.
 One can imagine other practical applications that take advantage of these capabilities.
-For example, suppose someone is moving into a new space and is trying to decide where to place furniture.
-He has hired a moving company to handle the actual moving of the furniture, but the person is unable to be there when the actual moving takes place.
-To ensure that the movers place the furniture where the person needs it to be, the user can use iCam to mark spaces around the room where he would like the furniture placed (e.g., trace a box around the south side of the room and attach a note with the text "black bookcases goes here").
-When the movers come to the space, they can then use iCam to view where he has designated the furniture to be placed.
+For example, suppose you are moving into a new space and are trying to decide where to place furniture.
+You have hired a moving company to handle the actual moving of the furniture, but you are unable to be there when the actual moving takes place.
+To ensure that the movers place the furniture where you need it to be, you can use iCam to mark spaces around the room where you would like the furniture placed (e.g., trace a box around the south side of the room and attach a note with the text "black bookcases go here").
+When the movers come to the space, they can then use iCam to view where you have designated the furniture to be placed.

-The tour guide and the last example fall into the larger class of groupware of applications that support asynchronous, collocated collaboration.
+The tour guide and the last example fall into the larger class groupware of applications that support asynchronous, collocated collaboration.
 Inventory location for customers (e.g., helping someone find a book in a bookstore or a bottle of wine at a store) is another example.
 For individuals with mobility challenges, the precise, at-adistance interaction can effectively extend their reach.
 These individuals, for example, could use iCam to indicate to caregivers where to find or place certain items around their home.

-Authoring of location-aware content can also be generalized to the description of behaviors that are associated to locations.
+Authoring of location-aware content can be generalized to the description of behaviors that are associated to locations.
 Imagine developing a remote control that can point to a device and then control it.
 The "programmer" of the remote would need to indicate what physical space is occupied by the device, so that when a user points to that space subsequent control commands are sent to the correct logical device.
-This suggests a model of "programming the environment" in a very literal sense, and we see promise for this kind of use of location-enhanced, at-a-distance interaction that can extend other recent work in programming simplifications for Ubicomp [7, 13].
+This suggests a model of "programming the environment" in a very literal sense, and we see promise for this kind of use of location-enhanced at a distance interaction that can extend other recent work in programming simplifications for Ubicomp [7, 13].